vitalets/playwright-bdd/docs/reporters/cucumber.md

 # Cucumber reporters

-?> Cucumber reporters is a new feature, feel free to share your feedback in [issues](https://github.com/vitalets/playwright-bdd/issues)

 Playwright-bdd provides special adapter to output test results with [Cucumber reporters (formatters)](https://github.com/cucumber/cucumber-js/blob/main/docs/formatters.md).

 Currently, the following reporters are supported: